 Death.
 If a deceased SSS member has at least 36 monthly contributions prior to the semester of death, primary beneficiaries are eligible for monthly pension.
 The BMP is the same as in old age, including the 13th month and dependents' pensions, while the guaranteed minimum is the same as in disability.
 In the absence of primary beneficiaries, secondary beneficiaries will get a lump-sum amount equal to 36 times the BMP before the semester of death.
-Beneficiaries, either primary or secondary, of a deceased member who has not paid the required contributions will also receive lump-sum benefits equal to the BMP times the number of monthly contributions, or BMP times 12, whichever is higher.
+Beneficiaries, either primary or secondary, of a deceased member who has not paid the required contributions will also receive lump-sum benefits equal to the BMP multiplied by the number of monthly contributions, or 12 multiplied by the BMP, whichever is higher.